 - Snowshoe after dark

 Meander through Madison’s trails by snowshoe—and the soft glow of candles!
-The Candlight Snowshoe hike is an annual event organized by Aldo Leopold Nature Center that features more than 200 luminaries that light your way through this one-mile, family-friendly trek that ends with a roaring bonfire and hot chocolate.
+The Candlelit Snowshoe Hike is an annual event organized by Aldo Leopold Nature Center that features hundreds of luminaries that light your way through this one-mile, family-friendly trek that ends with a roaring bonfire and hot chocolate.

 - Check out curling

-In mid-February, we celebrate Winterfest by transforming our downtown into a winter wonderland, dumping 90 truckloads of snow on the Capitol Square!
-There, you can try unique winter sports such as curling, that crazy sport that combines special granite stones and brooms.
+In mid-February, we celebrate Madison Winter Festival by embracing all the best, and unique, parts of winter.
+There, you can try unusual winter sports such as curling, that crazy sport that combines special granite stones and brooms.

 - Fish our frozen lakes

 If you have a Wisconsin Fishing license—and enough layers to live up to the winter weather—you can angle for an array of fish, from bluegills and perch to pike and walleye.

 - Sled our steepest hill